dimipash/React-Native/CrudApp/README.md

     - Scan the QR code using the Expo Go app on your iOS or Android device.
     - Or, press `a` to run on an Android emulator, `i` to run on an iOS simulator, or `w` to run in the web browser.

+## Features

+- **Todo Management**:
+  - Add new todos
+  - Mark todos as complete/incomplete
+  - Delete todos
+  - Todos persist between app sessions using AsyncStorage

+- **Theme System**:
+  - Light/dark mode toggle
+  - Automatic theme detection based on system preferences
+  - Themed UI components (backgrounds, text, buttons)
+  - Status bar theming

+- **UI Enhancements**:
+  - Custom Inter font
+  - Responsive layout
+  - Smooth animations

 ## Project Structure

-- `app/`: Contains the main application screens and navigation logic (using Expo Router).
+- `app/`: Main application screens and components
-- `assets/`: Static assets like images and fonts.
+- `assets/`: Static assets like images and fonts
+- `context/`: Theme context and provider
-- `data/`: Contains sample data (e.g., `todos.js`).
+- `data/`: Sample data and initial todos
+- `constants/`: Color definitions for themes
-- `app.json`: Expo configuration file.
+- `app.json`: Expo configuration
-- `package.json`: Project dependencies and scripts.
+- `package.json`: Project dependencies and scripts